jcl5m1/ventilator/README.md

 # Arduino-Based Ventilator
 In the event that COVID-19 hospitalizations exhaust the availability of FDA approved ventilators.
 This project documents the process of converting a low-cost CPAP (Continuous Positive Airway Pressure) blower into a rudimentary Ventilator that could help with breathing during an acute respitory attack.

-Whenever possible, please seek professional medical care with proper equipment setup by trained individuals.
-Do not use random information you found on the internet.
+<strong>Whenever possible, please seek professional medical care with proper equipment setup by trained individuals.
+Do not use random information you found on the internet.  </strong>

 # To Do's (aka. things that I could use help with):
 1. A pulmonologist that (while understanding this is not an FDA approved device) is willing to advise on how to make this more effective as a last resort.